 Professor Margarita Mooney will lead this seminar.
 She received her B.A. in Psychology at Yale University and her Ph.D. in Sociology at Princeton University.
 She is currently a professor at Princeton Theological Seminary.
 Her research and teaching cover topics relating to philosophy of social science, sociological research methods, and human flourishing.

 Logistics: Students will be provided with lodging, meals and train transportation from Oxford to York.
-We will spend 4 nights at Oxford University (Magdalen College) and 7 nights at Ampleforth Abbey, from June 28-July 9, 2018.
+We will spend 4 nights at Oxford University (Magdalen College) and 7 nights at Ampleforth Abbey.
 Students will be sent the readings (articles and books) in advance of the program.
-Students are expected to pay for their own airfare to/from the UK and transport to/from the airport.
-Scholarships for airfare are available depending on student financial needs.
-Please inquire about travel scholarships by writing to firstname.lastname@example.org
+Students will receive a $500 travel allotment to help cover the cost of transportation to the U.K. and from/to the airport.

 Format: We will host two 2-hour sessions daily.
 Free time will include leisure and tours of local sites.
 Our accommodations offer students the opportunity to voluntarily attend daily religious services, if they desire.

 How to Apply: This seminar is open to advanced undergraduate students and early career graduate students (1st or 2nd year) who are interested in learning more about classical liberal arts education.
 Preference will be given to students from universities in the U.S. Applications from more advanced graduate students will be considered, but preference will be given to students applying to or entering graduate studies.
 Applicants should submit via email (firstname.lastname@example.org) the following documents:

 - An updated CV;

 - A statement of interest that highlights: a) how this seminar will enhance your current or future studies, and b) how you are prepared to participate actively in classroom discussions and a shared residential experience with other students (maximum 750 words);

 - A letter of reference evaluating your overall academic preparation (letter can be sent directly to email@example.com);

 - One academic writing sample (15-30 pages).